storj/docs/app/(docs)/object-mount/linux/user-guides/deployment-modes/page.md

 3. [Object Mount FlexMount](docId:cFUt9zgCRFFDk5Sq) combines the speed and performance of Direct Interception (#1) with the wide application support of Object Mount on FUSE (#2).

-4. Lastly, [Object Mount Fusion](docId:GVT7eXEaMSZCWESj) can be used to enhance high-performance _attached_ storage solutions (like Amazon’s Elastic File System - EFS) with the throughput of object storage.
+4. [Object Mount Fusion](docId:GVT7eXEaMSZCWESj) can be used to enhance high-performance _attached_ storage solutions (like Amazon’s Elastic File System - EFS) with the throughput of object storage.

 ## Enabling Object Mount in Other Environments